 - The rest of the cells will be auto-filled.

 5. Repeat Shortcut Key to AutoFill in Excel

 Although there isn’t a shortcut key or Ribbon command that does the same thing as double-clicking the AutoFill handle, Excel still recognizes it as a command.
 This means that you can use Excel’s Repeat feature to AutoFill as many times as you need after you have done the first AutoFill manually.

-- Let’s assume that we are working with employee ID No and PABX to their respective office room.
+- Let’s assume that we are working with employee ID No and PABX in their respective office room.
 Both the ID No and PABX No increase linearly just like the Serial No of the employees.
-So, if we just autofill the Serial and ID No column then we can use the repeat shortcut key to autofill the PABX
+So, if we autofill the Serial and ID No columns then we can use the repeat shortcut key to autofill the PABX

-- So, we will first autofill the Serial and ID No column using one of the above-mentioned methods.
+- So, we will first autofill the Serial and ID No columns using one of the above-mentioned methods.

 - Then we will fill the first two rows of the PABX column and select both of them using the fill handle.